EricConceicao/Movie-list-example/README.md

-# React + Vite
+# Movie list example in React and Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+Using the Jsonplaceholder API to simulate the site

+## Use `npm run dev` command to test.

 Currently, two official plugins are available: